michael-hamilton/dmxus/README.md

 ## License
-Released under the MIT license.
-Do whatever you wish with it, just don't @ me.
+Released under the MIT license - do whatever you wish with it.